MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

 **Congratulations!** You have successfully reviewed and published the knowledge article.
 We will see these knowledge articles highlighted in Patient Service Center when testing the final escalation.

-## Step 4: Experience Escalation & Smart Assist Features
+## Exercise 4: Experience Escalation & Smart Assist Features

 In this exercise, you will utilize the Smart Assist features and test the full experience you configured for the patient and patient service center agent.
 Starting from when the patient logs into the portal website, continuing with a health bot conversation, and ending with an escalation to a human agent who can provide proper care in Dynamics 365 with Agent Scripts and Knowledge Articles.